ShivankUdayawal/Sentiment-Analysis-on-Twitter-Data/README.md

     **The Preprocessing steps taken are:**

    **1. Lower Casing:** Each text is converted to lowercase.
 Replacing URLs: Links starting with "http" or "https" or "www" are replaced by "URL".

+   **2. Replacing Emojis:** Replace emojis by using a pre-defined dictionary containing emojis along with their meaning. (eg: ":)" to "EMOJIsmile")

 ## Confusion Matrix